platanus/cordova-plugin-flavors/README.md

 ## Splash

-Splash screen will be generated using [app-icon](https://github.com/AlexDisler/cordova-splash) by @AlexDisler.
+Splash screen will be generated using [cordova-splash](https://github.com/AlexDisler/cordova-splash) by @AlexDisler.
+To set up the source icon use the `SPLASH_INPUT` variable, it defaults to `resources/splash.png`

 The splash generation process is done in the `after_prepare` hook.